ericbutera/amalgam/README.md

 # open tilt ui @ http://localhost:10350
 ```

+## Development

+[Development](./docs/development.md) contains an overview of how to develop the various components of the application.

 ## Architecture

 [Architecture](./docs/architecture.md) contains an overview of how to convert a project from a monolith to a microservices architecture.